 Also not surprisingly, levels are higher in the U.S. because other countries don’t require fire retardants and our stringent fire safety standards protect us from potential fires but not from guaranteed chemical toxicity.

-The call itself was a real eye opener.
+The call itself was a real eye-opener.
 I’ve long been aware of the hazards of flame retardants, but I don’t think I understood the ramifications of them.
 Especially until I had a child.
 But as with any chemical, they’re toxic to small children whose systems are still immature.
-Sadly, there’s not a whole lot being done in the U.S. in regards to regulation of PBDE’s.
-There are three different types: Penta, Octa and Deca.
-Penta and Octa are no longer allowed in the U.S. but the loophole is that it’s not illegal to import them, which means that most of your conventional furniture still most likely has PBDE’s as it’s imported.
+Sadly, there’s not a whole lot being done in the U.S. in regards to the regulation of PBDEs.
+There are three different types: Penta, Octa, and Deca.
+Penta and Octa are no longer allowed in the U.S. but the loophole is that it’s not illegal to import them, which means that most of your conventional furniture still most likely has PBDEs as it’s imported.

 All hope is not lost though.
-There are measures that you can take to help reduce the PBDE exposure in your home.
-EWG recommends:
+There are measures that you can take to help reduce PBDE exposure in your home.

 - When it’s possible, open your windows.
 All of them.
 Let the fresh air in (unless you live next to a sewer plant)